grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 ---
-title: 'About RBAC in Grafana'
-menuTitle: 'About RBAC'
+aliases:
+- /docs/grafana/latest/enterprise/access-control/', '/docs/grafana/latest/enterprise/access-control/roles/
+- /docs/grafana/latest/enterprise/access-control/about-rbac/
-description: 'Role-based access control (RBAC) provides a standardized way of granting, changing, and revoking access so that users can view and modify Grafana resources, such as users and reports.'
+description: Role-based access control (RBAC) provides a standardized way of granting, changing, and revoking access so that users can view and modify Grafana resources, such as users and reports.
-aliases: ["/docs/grafana/latest/enterprise/access-control/', '/docs/grafana/latest/enterprise/access-control/roles/"]
+menuTitle: About RBAC
+title: About RBAC in Grafana
 weight: 10
 ---